By Laia Cardona, on 11 June 2020

-- Digital Marketing: Marketing that uses digital technologies, such as websites or mobile applications.
+- Digital Marketing: Marketing that uses digital technologies, like websites or mobile applications.

-- Disruptive Marketing: marketing based on finding new approaches to promote a product, whether adopting a strategy, changing the product or creating something innovative.
+- Disruptive Marketing: Finding new approaches to promote a product, whether adopting a strategy, changing the product, or creating something innovative.

-- Drip Marketing: Marketing based on sending a series of scheduled emails to a database.
+- Drip Marketing: Marketing that sends a series of scheduled emails to a database.

-- Emotional Marketing: Campaign-based marketing that appeals to customer feelings rather than logical buying arguments.
+- Emotional Marketing: Campaign-based marketing that appeals to customer feelings rather than logical purchasing decisions.

 - Entrepreneurial Marketing: A type of marketing in which individuals execute marketing strategies.

-- Event Marketing: Event organization-based marketing to increase brand awareness and drive sales.
+- Event Marketing: Organizing events to increase brand awareness and drive sales.

-- Field Marketing: Marketing based on physically meeting potential customers in a given location.
+- Field Marketing: Marketing that meets potential customers in a given location.

-- Green Marketing: Marketing based on promoting the "green" aspects of a product or service.
+- Green Marketing: Marketing that promotes the "green" aspects of a product or service.

-- Growth hacking: A set of marketing techniques that employ analytics, creativity and social media to generate rapid growth.
+- Growth Hacking: Marketing techniques that employ analytics, creativity, and social media to generate rapid growth.

 - Humanistic Marketing: Marketing based on the promotion of universal values and feelings.

-- Horizontal Marketing: Marketing in which one company associates with another in a related niche to promote a product or service.
+- Horizontal Marketing: One company associating with another in a related niche to promote a product or service.

-- Influencer Marketing: A marketing tactic that relies on users with influence on social media to expand the reach of brand messages.
+- Influencer Marketing: A marketing tactic that relies on social media users to expand the reach of brand messages.

-- Informational Marketing: Marketing that is based on explaining the details and characteristics of a product or service.
+- Informational Marketing: Marketing based on explaining the details and characteristics of a product or service.

-- In-game Marketing: Marketing tactic based on promoting the product or service within a game.
+- In-Game Marketing: Marketing tactic based on promoting a product or service within a game.